GhentCDH/MarkdownToHTML/docs/README.md

 ````

-To develop and modify the webpage current run `npm run docs:dev` to build the website run `npm run docs:build` and to view the build `npm run docs:preview`.
+To develop and modify the webpage current run `npm run docs:dev`.
 To view the contents of this repo:

 ````
 git clone https://github.com/GhentCDH/MarkdownToHTML.git